 The Best Football Betting Guide for Ireland

 Football betting is very popular in Ireland whether it’s on the top soccer or Gaelic matches.
 Thousands of punters sign up with online sportsbooks every day and here at BettingTop10 our mission is to bring you the best sites so that you can bet on all the big live football matches.
-We also bring you the hottest tips, tends, odds and offers.
+We also bring you the hottest tips, trends, odds and offers.
 You can bet on your computer or mobile phone using sportbetting apps.
 We bring you the very latest news, reviews, stats and tips, informed predictions and clever betting strategies so you can make the most informed bet.

 Football Betting Odds